 St Thomas’ CE VA Primary School has a clear policy on allowing pupils to bring mobile phones, devices and smart phones into school and this policy makes explicit reference to camera mobile phones, devices and smart phones.
 Where mobile phones are referenced it is used to include other devices such as iPads/tablets or wearable technology such as smart watches.

-Camera Mobile Phones and Wearable Technology such as Smart Phones
+Camera Mobile Phones, Smart Phones, Smart Watches and other Wearable Technology

-Camera mobile phones are becoming increasingly popular and a built in digital camera enables users to take high resolution pictures.
+Devices with a built in digital camera and other wearable technology are not allowed to be brought into school by the children.
+These devices enable users to take high resolution pictures.
 These can be sent instantly to other mobile phone users or email addresses.
-They can also be posted on the internet or in chat rooms.
+They can also be posted on the internet.
+Also, there is the real risk of loss and damage.

-There is a potential for camera mobile phones to be misused in schools.
+There is a potential for these devices to be misused in schools.
 They can become an instrument of bullying or harassment directed against pupils or/and teachers.

-The use of Smart Watches is not appropriate in school due to risks of loss and damage and of misuse in the same way as mobile phones or tablets.

 Staff policy